isaacdarcilla/pageant-management-system/README.md

 ### 📒 Configuration

-Note that this system is best deployed in a non-production envicronment because of insecurity.
+Note that this system is best deployed in a non-production environment because of insecurity.
 To deploy, you must have installed XAMPP in your desktop.

 The database is located in **database** folder.